Asia shares edge up, pound gets moment's peace

 SYDNEY (Reuters) - Asian shares crept higher on Thursday as upbeat bank earnings bolstered Wall Street, while an anti-climactic end to the latest chapter in the Brexit saga gave sterling a moment’s peace.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.1 percent, with Australia was ahead by 0.2 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.1 percent, with Australia and South Korea's KOSPI .KS11 ahead by 0.2 percent each.

-Nikkei futures JNIc1NKc1 pointed to an opening rise of around 0.5 percent for the cash index .N225.
-E-Mini futures for the S&P 500 ESc1 firmed 0.6 percent.
+However, E-Mini futures for the S&P 500 ESc1 dipped 0.1 percent during early Asian hours.

 On Wall Street, strong earnings from Bank of America (BAC.N) and Goldman Sachs (GS.N) eased worries about the earnings outlook.
-Bank of America shares jumped 7.2 percent and Goldman 9.5 percent. [.N]
+Bank of America shares jumped 7.2 percent and Goldman 9.5 percent.

 Investors in Asia might be less encouraged by a Wall Street Journal report that U.S. federal prosecutors were investigating Huawei Technologies, the world’s largest telecommunications equipment maker, for allegedly stealing trade secrets from U.S. businesses and could soon issue an indictment.